top of page

 17. Scowling, he pushes the doorbell again and waits another thirty seconds.

-18. He brings his right hand to a fist, raises it to eye level, and holds it a couple inches from the door.
+18. He brings his right hand to a fist, raises it to eye level, and holds it a couple of inches from the door.

 19. But he doesn’t knock.